-How to create your own vegan wine-pairing dinner party
+How to create your own plant-based wine-pairing dinner party

 I was a thrilled to be profiled in San Diego Home and Garden Magazine's feature story that documented a dinner and wine pairing party like no other I put together.
-We brought the best of the best together - including Jackson Simon Vineyards and Chef Robert Gaffney - to provide a wine pairing experience amalgamated with delicious plant-based food all set around a sophisticated non-pretentious decor.
+We brought the best of the best together - including Jackson Simon Vineyards and Chef Robert Gaffney - to provide a wine pairing experience amalgamated with delicious vegan food all set around a sophisticated yet simple decor.

 Below I highlight key takeaways and tips to help you host your very own plant-based dinner party, including decor DIYs, menu ideas, wine tasting must-know knowledge and more.

 Tip 1: Kick-off your dinner with some great dairy-free 'cheeses' or nut-based spreads.